-Applications are only accessible during each program’s designated application window.
+Applications can only be submitted during the program's designated application window.

 Application Extension Process

-Students who are not eligible to apply by the initial deadline—but expect to meet all admission requirements by the end of Spring/Summer 2026—are encouraged to check WCC’s website two days after the initial deadline to see if the application has been reopened.
+Students who are not eligible to apply by the initial deadline — but expect to meet all admission requirements by the end of Spring/Summer 2026 — are encouraged to check WCC’s website two days after the initial deadline on May 13, 2026.

 Do not submit an incomplete application by the initial deadline.
-Incomplete applications will only be accepted if the application is officially reopened, beginning Wednesday, May 13, 2026.
+Incomplete applications will only be accepted if the application is officially reopened.
 Any incomplete applications submitted by the initial deadline may be closed and will not be considered under the extension process.

 - MTH 125 (Everyday College Math), MTH 125X (Everyday College Math), MTH 160 (Basic Statistics), MTH 160X (Basic Statistics), MTH 168 (Intermediate Algebra with Foundations), MTH 169 (Intermediate Algebra), MTH 176 (College Algebra), or a math course numbered 176 or higher with a minimum grade of